wzhang109/state-coordination/researchstrategy_ChinaWTO.md

 ## 9. Immediate next step

-Recode the automobile sector's pre-treatment State Support Index entries from the **1994** original policy text (not the 2004 revision already coded).
+Recode the automobile sector's pre-treatment State Support Index entries from the **1994** original policy text.
 Until this is done, `data/real_coded_passages_automobiles.csv` should be understood as *post-treatment descriptive material*, not as input to $S_s$.